MicrosoftDocs/winrt-api/windows.security.exchangeactivesyncprovisioning/easclientdeviceinformation_systemmanufacturer.md

 # Windows.Security.ExchangeActiveSyncProvisioning.EasClientDeviceInformation.SystemManufacturer

 ## -description
-Returns the system manufacturer of the local device.
-Use this only if the [SystemSku](easclientdeviceinformation_systemsku.md) is empty.
+Gets the system manufacturer of the local device.
+Use **SystemManufacturer** only if the value of [SystemSku](easclientdeviceinformation_systemsku.md) is empty.

 ## -property-value
-The system manufacturer of the local device.
-The value must be less than 1024 characters.
+A string containing the system manufacturer of the local device.
+The value is fewer than 1024 characters long.

 ## -remarks
-> UWP apps only.
-[SystemManufacturer](easclientdeviceinformation_systemmanufacturer.md) is retrieved from the registry.
-If the registry can't be read for any reason, [SystemManufacturer](easclientdeviceinformation_systemmanufacturer.md) is returned as an empty string.
+**SystemManufacturer** is retrieved from the Windows Registry.
+If the Registry can't be read for any reason, then **SystemManufacturer** is returned as an empty string.

 ## -examples